 Dispersants.
 Many low molecular weight polymers (MW < 100 000 daltons) adsorb onto coal surfaces and can be used as dispersants for coal–water suspensions.
 All good coal dispersants are also very efficient depressants for coal flotation.
 Both anionic (e.g., carboxym-ethyl cellulose, humic acid, polystyrene sulfonate, etc.) and non-ionic (dextrin) depress coal flotation and, by dispersing coal particles, improve CWS’s stability.
 While good stability requires steric stabilization, a good slurryability requires strong electrostatic stabilization.

 Further research may be required to find the optimum dispersant for CWS sourced from eucalypt charcoal.
+One possibility is sodium lignosulfonate, a by-product of the paper industry.

 A commercially viable, sustainable, general purpose diesel fuel, charcoal-water slurry or CWS, can be made from charcoal.
 This is done by conversion of forestry waste via slow pyrolysis to form the charcoal which is then milled to a fine powder and converted to slurry by mixing with water and a suitable dispersant.
 These are simple processes which can be carried out in the forest close to timber getting operations in order to reduce handling and transport of waste feedstock.